sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/EFSS-deployment/_index.md

 fit your environment, we provide a guide [to install the components manually](manual-efss-installation) as an alternative.

-## Installation and deployment of ownCloud 10.10
+## Installation and deployment of ownCloud 10.10 (Docker+Kubernetes)

 This section describes the deployment using Docker and Kubernetes.
 It is based on CESNET's QA instance of Sciencemesh.
 In includes both changes to ownCloud as well as the integration application. **As your specific environment may vary, you need to edit particular files with respect to your own environment, deployment, endpoints etc.**

+**Check [current blessed
+versions](../iop/iop-nextcloud-owncloud10-integrations/) when deploying the QA environment.** Note that the example below generally installs master versions, which may not be what you want.
+You **must modify them** to install intended versions as stated in the above linked page!
+Always check you're installing intended versions.

 1. Prepare the [Dockerfile](https://github.com/sciencemesh/efss-deployment-sample/blob/main/cesnet-owncloud-qa/Dockerfile) file for your Sciencemesh instance.